 Emotional support animals can help people in many ways.
 They provide ultimate love, comfort, and support, thus managing symptoms of anxiety, depression and other mental illnesses.
-The recent research says looking into your dog’s eyes increases dopamine and oxytocin, the neurochemicals associated with bonding and positive feelings.
+Recent research says looking into your dog’s eyes increases dopamine and oxytocin, the neurochemicals associated with bonding and positive feelings.

 In the United States, the Federal ESA laws prevent discrimination on the basis of disability in different situations.
 Under the Fair Housing Act (FHA), a landlord can’t deny housing to an ESA owner.
 Under the Air Carrier Access Act (ACAA), passengers can fly with their emotional support animals in-cabin without paying extra dollars.